un0btanium/sc-server-meshing/techs/unofficial-road-to-dynamic-server-meshing.md

 On the following slides you find further explanations and visual representations of technical topics that will lay the foundation for all the subsequent technologies.

 ![Image](/images/road_to_dynamic_server_meshing_introduction/image-01.png)

 ### Quick Disclaimer before we start
 Even though there was a great effort made to use official information and sources, be aware that some aspects of how these technologies work are deduced and therefore speculated.
 Whenever that was the case, I tried to make sure that it was noted as such, either in the slide title or in the text itself, so have a lookout for them.
 Therefore, the information presented here are my own understanding at this moment in time and are therefore subject to change.
 In the light of additional insights, the information in this presentation will be updated accordingly.
 Feel free to contribute with information that I may have missed.

-Feel free to check out the sources that were used in creating this overview for yourself.
-I listed all of them at the end of this presentation.

-If you feel like something is missing, incorrect, incomplete, unclear or you just have a question or just want to say hello, feel free to notify me on Spectrum:
+If you feel like something is missing or you have a question or just want to say hello, feel free to notify me on Spectrum:

-__https:__//robertsspaceindustries.com/spectrum/community/SC/forum/3/thread/road-to-dynamic-server-meshing-tech-overview-with-

-# Road to Dynamic Server Meshing - Preamble
+[https://robertsspaceindustries.com/spectrum/community/SC/forum/3/thread/road-to-dynamic-server-meshing-tech-overview-with-](https://robertsspaceindustries.com/spectrum/community/SC/forum/3/thread/road-to-dynamic-server-meshing-tech-overview-with-)# Road to Dynamic Server Meshing - Preamble
 ### How does the computer compute?
 Electrons, Transitors, Logic Gates
 Let us start from the very bottom and build our way up: